 The administrator can access and configure the device by using a web browser or an SSH client.
 This document describes device configuration using an SSH client, which provides access to console commands.
 Some configuration capabilities can only be performed by issuing console commands.
-Additionally, some aspects of configuration can be performed via Crestron ToolboxTM software, the XiO Cloud® service, or the SW-DMNVXTOOL commissioning and diagnostic tool (not applicable to DM NAX devices).
+Additionally, some aspects of configuration can be performed via Crestron ToolboxTM software or the XiO Cloud® service.